tari-project/tari/RFC/src/Glossary.md

 This is a full history [base node].
 It will keep a complete history of every transaction ever received and it will not implement pruning.

+## Blockchain state

+[blockchainstate]: #blockchainstate	"This is a snapshot of how the blockchain looks"

+This is a complete snapshot of the blockchain at a spesific block height.
+This means pruned [utxo], complete set of kernals and headers up to that block height from genesis block is known.

 # Disclaimer